Retail Pharmacist

 Examples of insulin brands include Humalog, Novolog, Lantus, and Levemir.

-Q11.
-Tell me few diabetic molecular compounds
+Q. Tell me about a few diabetic molecular compounds.

 Diabetic molecular compounds include insulin, metformin, and sulfonylureas.